tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2020-12-28-temporal-heatmaps.md

 <figcaption>Fig 1.
 The Sine Curve dataset: Three classes of sine curves with varying noise, phase and frequency. </figcaption>
   </figure>

+A Jupyter notebook with the code snippets can be found [here](../../assets/blog-code/temporal-heatmap/Temporal-heatmaps-demo.ipynb).

 Using machine learning, clustering may be one way to approach this problem.
 An important question arises: how would we encode the sequences as input features?